-- 3.13 The MTFS is the mechanism by which the finances are matched to ensure the Corporate Plan priorities can be delivered.
-Despite the challenges over the next five years, this Council has already made difficult decisions to agree previous budgets that enable a balanced budget for the life of the MTFS.
-Twelve months on there are still challenges ahead, but the Council is well placed to deliver its corporate priorities whilst maintaining future balanced budgets. - 3.14 It should be noted that the Council have already taken action to generate income to become more self reliant, by looking for income from other sources and it has also had to make difficult decisions in relation to the level charges it makes.
-Key decisions in this area have been: - to accept the government's offer to increase the Council Tax by £5 each year of the four year settlement, as the Council is in the bottom quartile of charge levied in England and Wales, and - levy a £24 garden waste charge, which is subject to annual confirmation as part of setting the fees and charges of the Council. - 3.15 Other areas include entering into agreement that have generated £4.9m of management fee income over the life of this MTFS, and obtaining other commercial rents, and encouraging business to the area which has increase business rate growth.
-After allowing for financing cost the net estimated income over the term of the MTFS is £1.5m Also work is being done to establish a new facility that will be run via the Council and generate income, while meeting the needs of local residents - 3.16 This MTFS also benefits from projected income from the capital investment in a new facility, which is forecast to bring in £0.5m to the general fund between 2019/20-2022/23. - 3.17 In order to drive efficiency savings within the cost of supplies and services, a rate of 0% has been applied to non-contract related expenditure.
-As the Retail Price Index (RPI) has stood between 2-4% in year, the application of 0% represents an effective saving on running costs - 3.18 Therefore although this MTFS poses challenges that may occur if the fair funding review leads to a loss of income, the Council is in a healthy financial position in the short term and has reserves to manage the position over the life of this MTFS update. - 3.19 Other income opportunities are open to members in relation to a review of fees and charges, such as car parking which has an increase of 10p modelled for 2018/19, 2020/21 and 2022/23, or, Garden waste charges which are static at £24 over the life of the MTFS.
-These will be subject to approval in those years.
+- 3.13 The MTFS is the mechanism by which the finances are managed to ensure the Corporate Plan priorities can be delivered.
+The Council has already made difficult decisions to agree previous budgets that enable a balanced position to be achieved as included in the prior MTFS, such as garden waste and Council Tax increases.
+Twelve months on there are still challenges ahead, but the Council is well placed to deliver its corporate priorities whilst maintaining future balanced budgets over the life of the updated MTFS based on the assumptions used. - 3.14 It should be noted that the Council have already taken action to generate income to become more self reliant, by looking for income from other sources and it has also had to make difficult decisions in relation to the level of charges it makes.
+Key decisions in this area have been: - to accept the government's offer to increase the Council Tax by £5 each year of the four year settlement, as the Council is in the bottom quartile of charge levied in England and Wales, and - levy a £24 garden waste charge, which is subject to annual confirmation as part of setting the fees and charges of the Council. - 3.15 Other areas include entering into agreements that have generated £4.9m of management fee income over the life of this MTFS, and obtaining other commercial rents, and encouraging business to the area which has increased business rate growth.
+After allowing for financing cost the net estimated income over the term of the MTFS is £1.5m Also work is being done to establish a new facility that will be run via the Council and generate income, while meeting the needs of local residents. - 3.16 This MTFS also benefits from projected income from the capital investment in a new facility, which is forecast to bring in £0.5m to the general fund between 2019/20-2022/23.

-3.20 It is these actions noted in the paragraphs above that mean we have the reserves to be able to meet the pressures faced over the life of this MTFS.
+- 3.17 In order to drive efficiency savings within the cost of supplies and services, a rate of 0% has been applied to non-contract related expenditure.
+As the Retail Price Index (RPI) has stood between 2-4% in year, the application of 0% represents an effective saving on running costs. - 3.18 Therefore although this MTFS poses challenges that may occur if the fair funding review leads to a loss of income, the Council is in a healthy financial position in the short term and has reserves to manage the position over the life of this MTFS update. - 3.19 Other income opportunities are open to members in relation to a review of fees and charges, such as car parking which has an increase of 10p modelled for 2018/19, or, Garden waste charges which are static at £24 over the life of the MTFS.
+These will be subject to approval in those years. - 3.20 It is these actions noted in the paragraphs above that mean we have the reserves to be able to meet the pressures faced over the life of this MTFS.